 Related Glossary Terms

-Dormer valleys, step flashing, and small roof sections are consistently missed in post-storm inspections — and consistently underpaid in initial estimates.
-A free inspection covers every dormer on your roof so you know exactly what the scope should include before your carrier finalizes a settlement that may be leaving significant damage unaddressed.
+Dormer valleys, flashing, and small roof sections are consistently missed in post-storm inspections — and underpaid in initial estimates.
+A proper inspection ensures every dormer is accounted for before your claim is finalized.